glpzzz/glpzzz.github.io/_posts/2024-03-03-integrating-yii3-packages-into-wordpress.md

 ## Source code available

-You can explore the entire project and review the code by accessing it in https://github.com/glpzzz/yii3press
+You can explore the entire project and review the code by accessing it on [https://github.com/glpzzz/yii3press](GitHub).

 Additionally, you can deploy it effortlessly using Docker by simply executing `docker-compose up` from the project's root directory.
 Check the `Dockerfile` for the WordPress setup and content generation which is done automatically.